Espionage and Kidnapping

 Much more fun and risky- Research up to the aerial units and factory, build a behemoth mek and recycle it.
 Now, using two or three Eagle APC's (faster than the shark only less capacity) Load up Transporters, builders and knights.
 Reapers wont be useful here, leave them and the base and take everything, first to the SE corner, and then slide up the east side of the map, clear of any combat units.

 You will arive at an island of sorts where the aerial factory, two mines and a smelter are located.
 SPREAD OUT all combat units, the enemy is getting ready to use the Ion Cannon!
-Capture the factory and smelter and get your minerals going.
+Capture the aerial factory and smelter and get your minerals going.
 Your old base might be obliterated but you have a new smelter.
 You can build a factory here and make knights but I'd wait until the ion cannon is eliminated.
-You don't have to capture the mines here yet.
+You don't have to capture the mines here yet, just start mining.

 Across the water to the west from here, you have several things to deal with.
 Make missile wasps, and take the knights one at a time, destroying the factories on the western shore.
 Avoiding the missile turret, make sure to hurry up and get those factories out.
 If you get killed bring another knight across the water.
 Get a wasp to take care of that turret.